jdog117/email-finder/README.md

 -   Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked` or `plugin:@typescript-eslint/strict-type-checked`
 -   Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 -   Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

+## Hosting

+This site is hosted on Vercel and has an express server connected to a Vercel serverless function for email verification

 # Feature Requests